emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 ### Add existing issues to the sprint

-1. In the `Backlog` tab, identify which issues to add to the sprint.
+1. In the `Backlog` tab, identify which issues should be added to the sprint.

-2. Click and drag the issue from the backlog to be under the desired sprint.
+2. Drag and drop the issue from the backlog to the desired sprint.

 ### Add new issues to the sprint